ansible-collections/cloud-content-handbook/Guidelines/jira_ticket_creation_guidelines.md

-# Cloud Content Team – Jira Ticket Creation Guide
+# Jira Ticket Creation Guide

 This document provides a standard template and best practices for creating Jira tickets for the Cloud Content team, applicable to epics, user stories, spikes, and tasks.
 The template serves as a reference and can be adjusted to fit the specific feature or goal being worked on.